A classification of the finite two-generated cyclic-by-abelian groups of prime power order: Description of

 The aim of this section is to describe the set $\B_r'$.
 Recall that $\B'_r$ is formed by the bases $b$ in $\B_r$ such that $o'(b)=(o'_1,o'_2)$, or equivalently $(|b_1|,|b_2|)\ge_{\lex} (|\bb_1|,|\bb_2|)$ for every $\bb\in\B_r$.

 All throughout the section $b=(b_1,b_2)$ is a fixed element of $\B_r$ and the goal is to obtain necessary and sufficient conditions for $b\in \B_r'$ in terms of conditions on the entries of $o'(b)=(o'_1(b),o'_2(b))$ without using the value of $o'_1$ and $o'_2$.
-The arguments in the proof of \Cref{OPrima++}, \Cref{OPrima-+}, and \Cref{OPrima--} are repetitive, so for brevity we explain now the structure of the proofs so that we can avoid boring repetitions.
+The arguments in the proof of \Cref{OPrima++}, \Cref{OPrima-+}, and \Cref{OPrima--} are repetitive, so with the aim of avoiding boring repetitions we explain now the structure of the proofs.
 In all the cases we have to prove that $b\in \B_r'$ if and only $o'(b)$ satisfies certain conditions.
-We also have a generic element $\bb=(b_1^{x_1}b_2^{y_1}[b_2,b_1]^{z_1},b_1^{x_2}b_2^{y_2}[b_2,b_1]^{z_2})$ in $\B_r$ that we use to compare $o'(b)$ and $o'(\bb)$ using the results of the previous section.
+We also have a generic element $\bb=(b_1^{x_1}b_2^{y_1}[b_2,b_1]^{z_1},b_1^{x_2}b_2^{y_2}[b_2,b_1]^{z_2})$ in $\B_r$ and we compare $o'(b)$ and $o'(\bb)$ using the results of the previous section.
 For the direct implication we assume that $b\in \B_r'$ and select several $\bb\in \B_r$ to deduce the conditions on $o'(b)$ from the inequality $o'(b)\ge_{\lex}o'(\bb)$.
 For the reverse implication we assume that $b\not\in \B_r'$ and $\bb\in\B_r'$ and deduce from $o'(b)<o'(\bb)$ that $o'(b)$ does not satisfy the given conditions.
-In both implications one has to have \Cref{LemmaEnB2} in mind because it establishes when $\bb$ belongs to $\B_r$.
-Moreover, the notation for $A$ and the $B$'s corresponds to that used in \Cref{tt++}, \Cref{tt-+} or \Cref{tt--}, depending on the case considered, and always relative to the $\bb$ used in each case.
+In both implications it is important to have \Cref{LemmaEnB2} in mind because it establishes when $\bb$ belongs to $\B_r$.
+Moreover, $A$ and the $B$'s are as in \Cref{tt++}, \Cref{tt-+} or \Cref{tt--}, depending on the case considered, and always relative to the $\bb$ used in each case.

 The following straightforward observation will be used repetitively: